nhousset/viyaTools/msHealthCheck.md

 msHealthCheck.sh --batch
 ```

-The output file is written to /tmp/ as SASmsHealthCheck_<PID>.log
+The output file is written to /tmp/ as SASmsHealthCheck_PID.log